schneiderfelipe/hyperscript/README.md

       h("h2", "content title",  { style: {"background-color": "#f22"} }),
       h("p",
-        "so it's just like a templating engine,\n", "but easy to use inline with javascript\n"), h("p",
+        "so it's just like a templating engine,\n", "but easy to use inline with Nim\n"), h("p",
-        "the intention is for this to be used to create\n", "reusable, interactive html widgets. "))
+        "the intention is for this to be used to create\n", "reusable, interactive HTML widgets. "))
 ```

 ## Some references